Austria national American football team

-The Austrian national American football team is the official American football senior national team of Austria.
+The Austrian national American football team is the official American football senior national team of Austria and current 2023 European champion.
 Its players are mostly recruited from the Austrian Football League but a few also play in other European leagues, mostly the German Football League.

 European Championship record

 The team placed third at the 1995 European Championship of American football (hosted by Austria) and also third place in the 2010 European Championship.

-The Team placed second at the 2014 European Championship (hosted in Austria), losing the final in double overtime to Germany in front of 27000 spectators at Vienna's Ernst-Happel-Stadion and placed second again in 2018.
+The team placed second at the 2014 European Championship (hosted in Austria), losing the final in double overtime to Germany at Vienna's Ernst-Happel-Stadion and placed second again in 2018.